scoutmaster1/Task/readme.txt

 Evaluation:
     1. Accuracy
          a.
-We'll evaluate task coverage and desired results as mentioned in the task, along with end user experience.
+We will evaluate task coverage and desired results as mentioned in the task, along with end user experience.
-         b.
-DB Structuring
+    2. DB Structuring
-         c.
-UI/UX Experience
+    3. UI/UX Experience
-    2. Performance
+    4. Performance
         a.
 Loading time,
         b.
 API response time
         c.
 EXTRA CREDIT: Best optimization
     3. Code Quality
         a.
-We're looking for clear, easy to understand code.
+We are looking for clear, easy to understand code.
         b.
-Write code that makes your thinking algorithm as obvious as possible.
+Write code that makes your thinking algorithm as obvious and as easy to understand as possible.
         c.
 Prioritize readability over cleverness.
         d.
-We care less that you can code a solution to this problem in one line, and more that we are able to easily follow your code.
+Being able to code a solution in few lines of code is not a measure of success, code maintainability is.
         e.
 Scalable and Extendable Code
     4. Time
         a.
-Task should be completed in 4 hours.
+This task should typically require not more than 4 hours.

 Step 0: